JamesSMF/split_money_evenly/README.md

 # Version 1.2: File Mode

-The newly added feather allows the user to input a file.
+The newly added feature allows the user to input a file.

 The basic syntax has not changed with some parts slightly different.